 In the coming influenza season, the influenza vaccination will be essential to reduce the impact of respiratory illnesses in the population and can help decrease further burdens on the healthcare system.

 In our quest for a better way in healthcare, Abarca goes all in to spread the word on the importance of vaccinations to patients, parents, and caregivers.
-We promote the health and safety protocols and procedures outlined by the CDC and international entities like the World Health Organization (WHO), to prevent further spread of COVID-19.
+We promote the health and safety protocols and procedures outlined by the CDC and international entities like the World Health Organization (WHO), to prevent the further spread of COVID-19.

 Learn more about the vaccines recommended by the CDC with this Interactive Vaccine Guide and talk to your healthcare professional about which are right for you and your loved ones.